 Digital transformation has become something of a buzzword in the IT industry, and for good reason.
 It stands to revolutionize practically every aspect of almost every industry today.
 The companies quick and agile enough to ride the latest wave of innovations stand to gain big in the next economy—while those slow and tech-inept are almost certainly doomed to failure.

-Basically, digital transformation is nothing more than embracing the best and most effective technology available on the market today.
+Basically, the digital transformation trends are nothing more than embracing the best and most effective technology available on the market today.
 It’s embracing a way of thinking about business that’s based around continual progress—an ongoing state of transformation.

 Practically every business has sat down at some point to have a conversation about technology and how it’s going to play a role in their particular corner of the economy.
 There’s no room for traditionalists anymore.
-You embrace the digital and everything that comes with it, or you risk being left behind.
+You embrace the right approach for your digital product strategy and everything that comes with it, or you risk being left behind.

 But how are you supposed to do all this?
 What does it really mean to embrace digital transformation?
 And what’s to gain?